entrepreneur-interet-general/bulletins-docs/configuration.md

 - `APP_LOCALE`: The locale to use for the application.
 Use `en` for English or `fr` for French.
 - `PROJECTS_CONFIG_FILENAME`: the filename used to define your projects in the `config` folder.
 Will likely be set to `projects.yml`
 - `REPORT_TIMEZONE`: The timezone to use for reports.
 Use a timezone name from the IANA database like Europe/Paris.
+- `REPORT_COUNTRY_CODE`: The ISO country code to use to determine bank holidays.
+Useful to send reminders on the last working day of the week.
 - `REPORT_EMAIL`: To which email address should weekly reports be sent to.
 Example: `team@company.com`
 - `REPORT_SECRET`: The password to see previous reports in the web interface.
 - `REPORTS_PASSWORD_HINT`: An hint to guess the password of the web interface.
 If you don't want to provide an hint, leave it null.